-The Department will not disclose your personal information for any other purpose without first seeking your consent, unless that disclosure is authorised or required by law.
+The department will not disclose your personal information for any other purpose without first seeking your consent, unless that disclosure is authorised or required by law.

-You can find more information about the way in which the Department will manage your personal information, including how to access and correct your information, and how to make a complaint, in the Department's privacy policy at www.employment.gov.au/privacy, or by requesting a copy from the Department at privacy@employment.gov.au.
+You can find more information about the way in which the department will manage your personal information, including how to access and correct your information, and how to make a complaint, in the department's privacy policy, or by requesting a copy from the department at privacy@dewr.gov.au.
 Please also refer to Part 9 of the VSL Act and Division 180 of HESA.